joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 So far, I've been mostly concentrating on the WordPress side of things.
 Eleventy is really well-documented and a lot of what you'll want to do here depends on your site.

-Still, there are a number of things we did above that will affect how the site is built so I'll cover
+Still, there are a number of things we did above that will affect how the site is built so I'll cover the configure and templates I used covered in the [sample repo here](https://github.com/joshcanhelp/wordpress-to-11ty/tree/v0.0.1).
+This repo includes all of the template files and configure that I use, plus Markdown content that was created by importing the [WP theme unit test](https://codex.wordpress.org/Theme_Unit_Test) file into a clean install of WordPress.
+I ran my WP to Markdown CLI script, made a couple of changes:

+- The "Markup: Title With Special Characters" post was not playing nicely with YAML so I removed the backslash
+- I changed the `page/front-page.md` to `page/home-page.md` and changed the `permalink` meta to `/index.html` so there would be a home page

+... and then ran Eleventy.
+With those small changes above, the site was built and served!
+See the README in that repo for more details about how to run this site locally.

+### Markdown

+All of the markdown is stored in `content/md` so I can output the convertor script to an isolated location.

+### Templates

+I included templates for:

+- Posts (all the different post formats use the same layout)
+- Pages
+- All posts list
+- All tags/categories list
+- Tag archive pages

+### Configuration

 ## Additional Resources